ray-project/ray/doc/source/tune/guides/plot_tune-60-seconds.rst

 tune.run
 --------

-Use ``tune.run`` execute hyperparameter tuning.
-Underneath the hood, Tune will leverage the core Ray APIs to execute parallel or distributed tuning.
+Use ``tune.run`` execute hyperparameter tuning using the core Ray APIs.

-You need to pass a Trainable class or function into ``tune.run``.
 This function manages your distributed experiment and provides many features such as logging, checkpointing, and early stopping.

 .. code-block:: python

+    # Pass in a Trainable class or function to tune.run.
     tune.run(trainable)

     # Run 10 trials (each trial is one instance of a Trainable).
 Tune runs in